Rosanna Catherine Hennessy

 Microbial enzymes for food and biotech.
 Microorganisms are an important source of enzymes, which offer several advantages in food processing e.g. high specificity and activity, and an ability to function under mild or harsh pH or temperature conditions.
 Furthermore, as natural products, enzymes can contribute toward the development of more environmentally - friendly and sustainable processes.
 In this research area, we use a combination of culture dependent and independent approaches coupled with bioinformatics and heterologous expression to discover and functionally characterize new enzymes of industrial interest.

-Soil bacteria, Pseudomonas, bacterial-fungal interactions, plant-microbe interactions, rhizosphere, secondary metabolites, signalling molecules, enzymes, microbial isolation and screening, bioreporters, bacterial promoters, mutagenesis, omics technologies
+Soil bacteria, Pseudomonas, cyclic lipopeptides, bacterial-bacterial interactions, bacterial-fungal interactions, plant-microbe interactions, rhizosphere, secondary metabolites, signalling molecules, enzymes, microbial isolation and screening, reporter technology, bacterial promoters, mutagenesis, omics technologies

 If you are interested in working within these areas as part of a bachelor or master thesis project or wish to collaborate on future projects please feel free to contact me at firstname.lastname@example.org.